 - Cairo’s 41-mile interurban line linking Cairo with the new capital city at 10th of Ramadan.

-- Johannesburg’s Rea Vaya Phase IC bus rapid transit line, building up a network of effective local public transportation network.
+- Johannesburg’s Rea Vaya Phase IC bus rapid transit line, building up a network of effective local public transportation routes.

 - Lagos’ Blue Line, a 16.8 mile rapid transit system that will ensure speedy travel in this sprawling megalopolis.